ChapLip Library

 Poems can be in any language, though the poet should make sure that the work presented is free of grammatical or mechanical errors.
 We want the process to go as smoothly as possible from submission to press.
 If you want your poem to be published in the original language and an English translation, it will count as two (2) poems submitted.
 If you want your poem published in its original, non-English form only, please include an English translation for the judges to fairly complete the blind reading.
 New or unpublished work only.
 Poems published on internet poetry sites or on social media, including Instagram, are considered “previously published.”

-Submit up to 20 poems in the order you would like to see them published.
+Submit up to 20 poems, or 20 pages of prose, in the order you would like to see them published.
 You are not limited to a number of lines, but bear in mind that longer works take multiple pages.
 The editors will select the poems to print if length and number are an issue.
-The total number of pages in the chapbook will be approximately 32 pages, including the copyright page, the table of contents, dedications, acknowledgments, author bio and picture.
-The finished size will be 5.5 inches by 8.5 inches with a full-color cover on cardstock and black ink only inside on text paper.
+The chapbook will include the copyright page, the table of contents, dedications, acknowledgments, author bio and picture.
+The finished size will be 6 inches by 9 inches with a full-color cover on cardstock and black ink only inside on text paper.

 • Title your manuscript.

-• Submit poems with titles in one contiguous and paginated PDF with a working Table of Contents.
+• Submit poems with titles in one contiguous, paginated, 6”x9” word document with a working Table of Contents.

 • Choose to use either All Caps or First Letter Cap for all titles.